-The VSLA Mentor introduces the first session
+Step 4: The VSLA Mentor introduces the first session

-The Core Principles VSLAs adhere to:
+Session 1: The Core Principles VSLAs adhere to:

-- Zero tolerance to arrears (social fund, savings, loans and fines): Strong adherence iscritical because it: - Instills the savings culture in the farmers. - Minimizes the risk of losing farmers' savings through loan default. - 2.
-Independence and Autonomy: This principle promotes: - Effectiveness of the Management Committee and farmers. - Strict enforcement of the Internal Rules and Regulations (IRR). - Participation of farmers in discussion and making decisions that affect the Association. - Strict adherence to the Core Principles and Best Practices.
+- 1. Zero tolerance to arrears (social fund, savings, loans and fines): Strong adherence is critical because it: - · Instills the savings culture in the youth/vulnerable families. - Minimizes the risk of losing youth/vulnerable families' savings through loan default. - 2.
+Independence and Autonomy: This principle promotes: - Effectiveness of the Management Committee and youth/vulnerable families. - · Strict enforcement of the Internal Rules and Regulations (IRR). - Participation of youth/vulnerable families in discussion and making decisions that affect the Association. - Strict adherence to the Core Principles and Best Practices. - 3.
+The Ring fenced Cash Box: This principle promotes: - · Financial transparency. - · Accountability of funds. - · Confidentiality of Association secrets. - · Cash verification by youth/vulnerable families in every meeting. - Opening and locking of cash box in front of youth/vulnerable families during meetings. - · Keeping of keys to the cash box by three different youth/vulnerable families.

-- 3. The Ring fenced Cash Box: This principle promotes: - Financial transparency. - Accountability of funds. - Confidentiality of Association secrets. - Cash verification by farmers in every meeting. - Opening and locking of cash box in front of farmers during meetings. - Keeping of keys to the cash box by three different farmers. - 4.
-Timely Action Audit: This principle promotes: - Timely sharing of benefits/profit on farmers' savings. - Review of operations focusing on strengths and weaknesses of the VSLA. - Review of the internal rules and regulations. - Revisit membership. - Assess Management Committee performance.
+4. Timely Action Audit: This principle promotes:

+- · Timely sharing of benefits/profit on youth/vulnerable families' savings. - · Review of operations focusing on strengths and weaknesses of the VSLA. - · Review of the internal rules and regulations. - · Revisit membership. - · Assess Management Committee performance.

-The methodological best practices VSLAs respect:
+Session 2: The methodological best practices VSLAs respect:

 VSLAs are member managed.
-CBTs will train the farmers, but never manage the VSLA, write in the passbooks or touch money belonging to the farmers.
+CBTs will train the youth/vulnerable families, but never manage the VSLA, write in the passbooks or touch money belonging to the youth/vulnerable families.